Western Michigan University Gwen Frostic Doctoral Fellowships

 Gwen Frostic Doctoral Fellowships are funded from an endowment by the late poet, artist, and naturalist, Gwen Frostic, a Western Michigan University alumna, class of 1929.
 Awards assist recipients in all disciplines with doctoral dissertation completion.
 Applicants should be within one year of dissertation completion.

-Nominees must have a Dissertation Proposal Approval Form (NOT THE PROPOSAL) on file at the Graduate College.
-Nominees must (a) be in good academic standing; (b) be an enrolled student; (c) have met the residency requirement, if applicable: be enrolled full time in two consecutive semesters in an academic year; enrollment in both summer sessions is equivalent to one semester; and (d) demonstrate progress toward degree completion
+Nominees must have confirmation of candidacy.
+The designation of “candidacy” means that students have an approved dissertation committee; approved dissertation proposal; completed all courses and program requirements, with the exception of the dissertation; completed all research tools; completed all qualifying or comprehensive examinations.
+Nominees must (a) be in good academic standing; (b) be an enrolled student; (c) be enrolled full time in two consecutive semesters in an academic year; enrollment in both summer sessions is equivalent to one semester; and (d) demonstrate progress toward degree completion

 Up to $4,000

 Important: A Letter of Nomination must be uploaded to InfoReady by the student's dissertation advisor or the department/graduate program advisor or the department chair, on university letterhead.
 (Instructions will be emailed to the individual you identify in your InfoReady application.)
 The letter should also include the name of ONE additional faculty member who may be contacted during the application process.

 The Letter of Nomination must clearly address the following elements:

 - The student's name and the name of the fellowship

 - Please ensure the student is currently enrolled and has candidacy status/approved dissertation project

 - Indicate the likelihood that the student will complete the dissertation within or by the following time period: Fall 2021 - Summer II 2022

 - Significance of the dissertation research as it is situated in the respective discipline

 - The scholarly scientific promise of the student